 This palette is one of the few fully matte nude/neutral palettes out there, and comes with a wide range of shades that will suit most people.
 The price is really reasonable, especially for the Australian market – a single mono 0.05 oz Revlon eyeshadow is $9.95, for instance, which would make the same weight of Revlon shadow $119.50.
 I’m a believer!

-This palette was provided for review, which did not affect my opinion.
+This palette was provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.